mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 ---
-title: Material UI v6 is out 🎉
+title: Material UI v6 is out now 🎉
-description: We are so excited to announce the stable release of Material UI v6.
-It comes with Pigment CSS integration and a lot of improvements.
+description: Material UI v6 ships with support for CSS variables, container queries, and advanced color schemes, as well as improved runtime performance and a reduced bundle size.
 date: 2024-08-09T00:00:00.000Z
 authors:
   [